eclipse/dirigible/CONTRIBUTING.md

 pull requests.
 All pull requests will be validated by Travis-ci in any case and must pass before being merged.

-Again, check that your author email in commits is the same as your Eclipse Foundation account, and make sure that you sign-off every commit (`git commit -s`).
+Again, check that your author email in commits is the same as your GitHub account, and make sure that you sign-off every commit (`git commit
+-s`).

 Do not make pull requests from your `master` branch, please use topic branches